min69u/Reforestation/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## What kind of award did the dentist receive?
+A little plaque.